MinecraftForge/Documentation/docs/tileentities/tileentity.md

     TileEntity#readFromNBT(NBTTagCompound nbt)
 ```
-These methods are called whenever the `TileEntity` gets (un-)loaded.
+These methods are called whenever the `Chunk` containing the `TileEntity` gets loaded from/saved to NBT.
 Use them to read and write to the fields in your tile entity class.

 !!! warning
-    Whenever your data changes you need to call `TileEntity#markDirty()`, otherwise your `TileEntity` might be skipped while saving.
+    Whenever your data changes you need to call `TileEntity#markDirty()`, otherwise the `Chunk` containing your `TileEntity` might be skipped while the world is saved.

 !!! note
     It is important that you call the super methods!
-    The tag names `id`, `x`, `y`, `z`, `ForgeData` and `ForgeCaps`tug are reserved by the super methods.
+    The tag names `id`, `x`, `y`, `z`, `ForgeData` and `ForgeCaps` are reserved by the super methods.

 ## Keeping a `TileEntity` through changing `BlockStates`
-There might be situations in which you need to change your `BlockState`, an example for this is the vanilla furnace,
+There might be situations in which you need to change your `BlockState`, such as with the vanilla furnace,
 which changes its state from `lit=false` to `lit=true` when fuel and something smeltable is inside.
 Achieving this is rather simple, by overriding following method
 ```JAVA
     TileEntity#shouldRefresh(World world, BlockPos pos, IBlockState oldState, IBlockState newSate)
 ```
 !!! note
     You should actually check the `BlockStates` and not just return `false` in order to prevent unwanted behavior and bugs.
+Specially as this method is also called when your `Block(State)` is replaced by another one, `Air` for example.

 ## Ticking `TileEntities`
-If you need a ticking `TileEntity` for example to keep track of the progress during a smelting process.
-You need to add the `net.minecraft.util.ITickable` interface to your `TileEntity`.
+If you need a ticking `TileEntity`, for example to keep track of the progress during a smelting process, you need to add the `net.minecraft.util.ITickable` interface to your `TileEntity`.
 Now you can implement all your calculations within
 ```JAVA
     ITickable#update()